CarolinaFledgling/photo-website/README.md

 ## Description

 This project was made independently and without any starter code and without any template design.
-I created this website to pratice my knowledge of HTML , CSS , SASS and pure Javascrip
+I created this website to pratice my knowledge of HTML , CSS , SASS and pure Javascript

 ## General info
 A Fullscreen Responsive Website , with 2 photo slideshows, and dropdown menu for smaller devices